Most recently updated on May 8, 2023

 The city’s tech sector got another boost in December 2020 when Oracle executives announced they will be moving their headquarters from Silicon Valley in California to Austin.

 Another new tech-related outfit coming to the Austin area is Tesla.
 The company is building a gigafactory in southeastern Travis County to manufacture two types of electric vehicles, including the new Model Y. Production of the initial inventory of Model Y vehicles began in early 2022.
 A grand opening was held in April 2022.
 In November 2022, it was reported that the Giga Texas facility was continuing to expand.
-The $1 billion factory is expected to eventually employ 5,000 people.
+The $1 billion factory is currently employing more than 12,000 workers with 5,000 more planned by 2027.
 Tesla Chief Executive Officer Elon Musk moved the company’s headquarters from California to Austin in late 2021, although Tesla’s main manufacturing facility will expand and remain in the San Francisco Bay Area.

 However, if Texas law isn’t changed, the Tesla facility won’t be able to sell cars and trucks directly to Texas residents.
 They’ll need to be purchased through auto dealerships.